Top 10 Places to Visit in Cusco Peru

 • Qasana

 It used to be the former residential palace of Pachacutec, the Inca emperor who ordered the construction of Machu Picchu.
-Qasana was located in the surrounding area of Plaza de Armas; it had an extension that spread through the Portal de Panes, Tecsecocha, Tigre, Procuradores, and Plateros streets.
+Qasana was located in the main square surrounding area; it had an extension that spread through the Portal de Panes, Tecsecocha, Tigre, Procuradores, and Plateros streets.

 • Qoraqora

 Colonial residencies were built on top of the remains of the palace, and only its foundations can barely be appreciated.
-Currently, the area of the site comprehends several touristy establishments, bars, coffee shops, and restaurants.
+Currently, the area of the site comprises several tourist establishments, bars, coffee shops, and restaurants.

 • Kiswar Kancha